thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 CoAP {{!RFC7252}} response codes are sometimes not sufficient to convey enough information about an error to be helpful.

-This specification defines simple and extensible CBOR {{!RFC7049}} format to suit this purpose.
+This specification defines a simple and extensible CBOR {{!RFC7049}} format to suit this purpose.
 It is designed to be reused by CoAP APIs, which can identify distinct "problem types" specific to their needs.